You feel alone. Your marriage is hurting….really hurting.

 #1 Know you are NOT alone.

-Those pictures on Facebook are simply NOT real.
+Happy couples on Facebook are simply NOT always real.
 They capture a spotlight moment in time in the ebbs and flows of marriage.
 The couple who looks blissfully happy sitting in your Bible Study or church pew share many of the same struggles as you and your spouse.
 Silence and happy-face-church-masks keep couples who can help each other apart.
 It makes me sad to see couples suffer in silence.
 It’s time to get humble and ask for help.
 One of the commonalities that successful couples share is they come to a point where one or both have asked, “God, we need help.”
 Followed by, “Church family, we need help.”
 They requested prayers often.

 #2 Please, unpack your backpack.